← All Conditions

 Cyclical Chest Symptoms & Catamenial Pneumothorax — London

 If you have chest pain, breathlessness, coughing of blood, or a collapsed lung that occurs around the time of your period, you may have thoracic endometriosis — endometrial tissue in the chest.
 It is uncommon but well recognised, and the cyclical timing is the key clue.
 Dr Okiror treats it with keyhole surgery — robotic for removing the deposits and repairing the diaphragm, and usually VATS where it presents as a collapsed lung — in close collaboration with specialist gynaecologists, who manage hormonal suppression and any pelvic disease.
-A diagnostic delay of over 5 years is common.
+In the UK, endometriosis takes an average of around nine years to diagnose.
 Surgery at London Bridge Hospital and The Lister Hospital Chelsea.
 Cyclical chest symptoms page →

 Last reviewed: June 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382